lewisyesss/User-API-Refactor/README.md

 Try and not spend more than 2 hours on the test.

-Do not change the user controller test expecations.
+Do not change the user controller test expectations.

 The user controller tests must all pass.